abhiram-karanth-core/bedrockdb/README.md

 **SSTable** — Immutable on-disk files with a three-layer read path: bloom filter (skip absent keys), binary-searched sparse index (find the right block), LRU block cache (avoid redundant decodes).

-**Compaction** — N-way heap merge across SSTables.
-Deduplicates stale versions, drops tombstones at the deepest level to reclaim disk space.
+**Compaction** — Size-tiered compaction using a k-way heap merge over the newest SSTables once a threshold is reached.
+Only the most recent k SSTables are compacted into a single SSTable, with duplicate keys resolved by recency and obsolete versions removed, while older SSTables remain untouched.
+This design intentionally trades increased read amplification for reduced write amplification compared to full compaction.

 ### SSTable file layout